List of foreign electoral interventions: 1958 election (by United States)

 According to documents provided by the State Department Office of the Historian, the US believed that providing economic support would contribute to a "favorable election atmosphere" for centrist political parties.
 The US actively monitored the political situation in Italy and was anxious about a victory by the Italian Communist Party.

 1972 election (by Soviet Union)

 According to details provided in the Mitrokhin Archive, the KGB covertly supported the Italian Communist Party in the 1972 elections.

 1976 election (by Soviet Union)

 According to details provided in the Mitrokhin Archive, the KGB covertly supported the Italian Communist Party in the 1976 elections, where they saw their biggest electoral wins in their history.

 1983 election (by United States and Saudi Arabia)

 According to investigative journalist Bob Woodward, the CIA requested Saudi Arabia spend $2 million to assist in a secret operation to prevent a victory of the Italian Communist Party in the 1983 elections.

+2022 election (by Russia)

+In Italy's 2022 general elections, there were concerns regarding foreign interference, particularly from Russia.
+Reports revealed that a Russian diplomat contacted an advisor of the far-right Lega, led by Matteo Salvini, discussing the potential withdrawal of Lega ministers from the government, which could have contributed to the downfall of Prime Minister Mario Draghi's government.
+These interactions raised alarms about Russian influence in Italian politics, although there was no conclusive evidence of direct interference in the election process itself.

+Furthermore, there were claims that Russia had financed far-right parties in various countries since 2014, fueling debates in Italy about potential Russian funding in the country's political campaigns.
+However, no specific instances of foreign interference in the 2022 elections were definitively confirmed.